SoftwearDevelopment/huniq/readme.md

 # why?

-This is useful for replacing the `sort | uniq -c` or `sort -u` pattern in cases where the input is large (possibly larger than ram) but the uniqed output is mach smaller:
+This is useful for replacing the `sort | uniq -c`, `sort | uniq` or `sort -u` in cases where sorting is not required.

-The sort step above needs to load the entire input data into memory, so the amount of memory is roughly equal to the size of the input data. huniq already deduplicates the data in memory, so it's memory requirement is roughly equal to that of the deduped output.
+`huniq -c` and `huniq` are both generally faster and use less memory than their counterparts, this is achieved by using a couple of optimizations:

+A hash table is used to store duplicates instead of sorting the input;
+this increases performance, since hashing is usually faster than sorting.
+It also means that duplicates do not have to be stored individually (they all occupy the same hash bucket), so the memory requirements grow with the size of the output and not the input.
+E.g. if each line in the input has a one duplicate at average, we need 50% less memory.

+`huniq` also does not store the actual lines themselves, instead it just stores a hash value (16 byte each) of that line.
+This is especially very useful when very long lines are in the input.

+`huniq` outputs lines in the order they where given, while `huniq -c` returns lines in arbitrary order.

-Huniq is usually also faster than `sort -u` when there are many duplicates.
+huniq does not swap data to disk like gnu sort does, so for that reason it sometimes also uses more memory than sort, especially when there are many items and not many duplicates.

 Note that huniq generally has no advantage to just using `uniq` without the sort, since uniq just removes consecutive duplicates so it just needs to keep a single line in memory.

-huniq returns the input data in arbitrary order.

 # building

-Just type `make`.
+Download the submodules (`git submodule init && git submodule update`) and then just type `make`.
 Move the resulting binary to a place of your choosing in order to install.

 # LICENSE